Dheeru67/odin-recipes/README.md

 # odin-recipes
-Just a learning phase might delete it later
+Just in a learning phase might delete it later